Welcome to Seattle Center

 Planning and design are underway to replace a 60-year old generator in the Armory with a new generator which will be powered, at least in part, by renewable resources.
 The new generator will support emergency functions in both the Armory and Fisher Pavilion.
 Many renewable resources are being considered in the design, including a solar installation on the Armory roof.
 This multi-year effort is planned to be completed in late 2026 or early 2027.
 Pictured is a concept design.

-Design work is in process for major upgrades to campus wireless infrastructure, which will result in higher quality service for all visitors.
+Major upgrades to campus wireless infrastructure are under way, which will result in higher quality service for all visitors.
 Full project completion is anticipated in early 2026.

 Download Campus Planning Documents